Liposomal vs Nano-Emulsified CBD: What is the Best CBD Delivery Method?

 While liposomal CBD oil is an effective means of absorbing CBD, there are other options available that may offer better absorption.

-When used as a method for delivering supplements, nano-emulsified substances are absorbed at higher rates in the body than other methods of delivery.2
+When used as a method for delivering CBD and other insoluble compounds, nano-emulsified substances are absorbed at higher rates in the body than other methods of delivery.2

 Size is an important consideration when purchasing CBD oil for a few reasons.
 Take a look at the image below:

 The average size of a nano-emulsified droplet of oil is 25 nanometers in comparison to liposomal CBD that is between 100-5000 nanometers.
-Because of this small size, there is a much larger surface area that is able to enter the bloodstream.3 When this happens, the body absorbs CBD more efficiently.
+For reference, a nanometer is one-billionth of a millimeter, which is the approximate size of the diameter of lead in a pencil.
+The smaller the drop, the easier it is for your body to absorb it.
+This is because smaller drops have a larger surface area interacting with the body’s enzymes and tissue.3 When this happens, the body absorbs CBD more efficiently.

 What are the practical differences to you?